tsgates/arch-wiki-markdown/wiki/Makepkg.md

 The following procedure is not necessary for compiling with makepkg, for your initial configuration proceed to #Usage.
-To temporarily disable signature checking call the makepkg command with the --skippgpcheck option.
+To temporarily disable signature checking, call the makepkg command with the --skippgpcheck option.
 If a signature file in the form of .sig is part of the PKGBUILD source array, makepkg validates the authenticity of source files.
 For example, the signature pkgname-pkgver.tar.gz.sig is used to check the integrity of the file pkgname-pkgver.tar.gz with the gpg program.
-If desired, signatures by other developers can be manually added to the gpg keyring.
+If desired, signatures by other developers can be manually added to the GPG keyring.
 Look into the GnuPG article for further information.

 Note:The signature checking implemented in makepkg does not use pacman's keyring.
-Configure gpg as explained below to allow makepkg reading pacman's keyring.
+Configure GPG, as explained below, to allow makepkg to read pacman's keyring.

-The gpg keys are expected to be stored in the user's ~/.gnupg/pubring.gpg file.
+The GPG keys are expected to be stored in the user's ~/.gnupg/pubring.gpg file.
 In case it does not contain the given signature, makepkg shows a warning.